History of China (2002–2012): Protection of individual rights

 The term "Weiquan movement" first appeared in the 1990s.
 The word wéiquán (Chinese characters: 維權) literally means "rights protection".
-As it implies, weiquan movement is not necessarily meant to protect specifically the political rights of the civilians.
+As it implies, the Weiquan movement is not necessarily meant to protect specifically the political rights of the civilians.
 In fact, it was rather like a movement of consumers' rights protection at its early stage.
 It became more developed after 2003.
-The citizens began to protect their violated rights by means of organizing demonstrations, seeking help through the legal system and media reports, writing open or appeal letters, etc. However, because the legal system is not independent and mature, and the fact that the central government is sometimes suspicious and local governments even hostile toward it, weiquan movement has been encountering difficulties in the course of its development.
+Citizens began to protect their violated rights by means of organizing demonstrations, seeking help through the legal system and media reports, writing open or appeal letters, etc. However, because the legal system is not independent and mature, and the fact that the central government is sometimes suspicious and local governments even hostile toward it, the Weiquan movement has been encountering difficulties in the course of its development.

-There are cases in which lawyers were harassed, journalists beaten, and civilians imprisoned in weiquan movement.
-What makes weiquan movement more difficult is that in China there exists a system called "Re-education through labor" (Pinyin: láodòng jiàoyăng or láojiào in short) (Chinese characters: 劳动教养 or 劳教 in short).
-It is a system in which a person can be detained for up to 4 years without being convicted by a court.
-This system is also used to deal with some weiquan movement activists.
+There are cases in which lawyers were harassed, journalists beaten, and civilians imprisoned in the Weiquan movement.
+What makes the Weiquan movement more difficult is the Chinese system "Re-education through labor" (Pinyin: láodòng jiàoyăng or láojiào in short) (Chinese characters: 劳动教养 or 劳教 in short), in which person can be detained for up to 4 years without being convicted by a court.
+This system is also used to deal with some activists of the Weiquan movement.

-In spite of the difficulties, the weiquan movement still made some progress, such as the abolition of "custody and repatriation" in 2003.
+In spite of the difficulties, the Weiquan movement still made some progress, such as the abolition of "custody and repatriation" in 2003.
 However, the pace of the progress is still very slow.